 Robert Schumann (1810-1856) was known for having periods or even years in which he composed a certain genre of music.
-The years 1842-1843 have become known as the chamber music years in which he composed three string quartets, the piano quintet and the piano quartet opus 47 which is the subject of the present analysis.
+The year 1842 has become known as the chamber music year in which Schumann composed three string quartets op.
+41, the piano quintet op.
+44, the piano quartet op.
+47 and the Phantasiestücke for piano trio op.
+88. The piano quartet is the subject of the present analysis.

 I have tried to make the text also understandable for music amateurs who want to get a better understanding of the music they play, or for that matter listen to.
 Therefore I sometimes include the approach I used to examen and analyse certain sections.

 I want to thank Menno Dekker – my former professor at the conservatory of Amsterdam – for the very useful discussions I have had with him about this analysis.
 I am very grateful to have the opportunity to drink in upon his incredible knowledge of music theory.

 In this text a lot of references are made to the score of the piano quartet.
 This is done by means of an identification of the movement and the measure number within that movement.
 Ideally you have a score with measure numbers at your disposal.
 A score can easily be downloaded from IMSLP.

 In general notes on analysis you can find some remarks on abbreviations, notation and concepts.
 Some books that I have been consulting can be found in consulted literature.
 At least all references made to literature in the notes should relate to entries in the consulted literature.
 The musical examples are made in Musescore 3 and 4.

 As for the notational convention of major and minor keys: I will use capitals for major keys and lower-case letters for minor keys.
 For major keys I will often add the word major and for minor keys the word minor, but in music examples and diagrams the words major and minor will in general be omitted.
 So B major or B for B major and b minor or just b for b minor.